openstack/openstack-manuals/doc/cli-reference/source/nova.rst

   honoured only if device type is supplied) type=device type (e.g. disk, cdrom, ...;
   defaults to 'disk') device=name of the device
-  (e.g. vda, xda, ...; tag=device metadata tag
-  (optional) if omitted, hypervisor driver chooses suitable device depending on selected bus; note the libvirt driver always uses default device names), size=size of the block device in MB(for swap) and in GB(for other formats) (if omitted, hypervisor driver calculates size), format=device will be formatted (e.g. swap, ntfs, ...; optional), bootindex=integer used for ordering the boot disks (for image backed instances it is equal to 0, for others need to be specified) and shutdown=shutdown behaviour (either preserve or remove, for local destination set to remove).
-(Supported by API versions '2.32' -'2.latest')
+  (e.g. vda, xda, ...; if omitted, hypervisor driver chooses suitable device depending on selected bus; note the libvirt driver always uses default device names), size=size of the block device in MB(for swap) and in GB(for other formats) (if omitted, hypervisor driver calculates size), format=device will be formatted (e.g. swap, ntfs, ...; optional), bootindex=integer used for ordering the boot disks (for image backed instances it is equal to 0, for others need to be specified), shutdown=shutdown behaviour (either preserve or remove, for local destination set to remove) and tag=device metadata tag
+  (optional).
+(Supported by API versions '2.42'
+  - '2.latest')

 ``--swap <swap_size>``
   Create and attach a local swap block device of